 Cocktail and Social Hour at 6:00 pm is hosted by a naturalist.
-This gives you the opportunity to meet other people, talk about what you saw that day, ask questions of the naturalist, and relax.
-The bar is also opened, with wine and more beer (including SweetWater 420 on tap.)
+This allows you to meet other people, talk about what you saw that day, ask questions of the naturalist, and relax.
+The bar is also opened, with wine and more beer.
 Liquor is also available for a small fee.
 Each night they also served light appetizers such as clams, wontons, and more.
 All delicious, as usual!

 If you need a special dietary meal then just let them know when you book. gluten-free, vegetarian, shellfish allergies, etc can call be taken care of if the chef knows about it up front.
 If your kiddo needs something special, just pop your head in the kitchen.
 One day the chef made an extra PB&J for one of our kiddos, and was kind enough to ask about their needs at every meal.